An empirical study of question discussions on Stack Overflow: Related Work

 \subsection{Understanding and Improving Stack Overflow}

 Prior research investigated how developers leverage Stack Overflow and studied different mechanisms aiming to improve the design of Stack Overflow~\cite{Xia:2013:TRS:2487085.2487140,chen2018data,ZhouBounties,8485395,ford2018we}.
 Treude \etal{}~\cite{Treude:2011:PAA:1985793.1985907} categorized the types of questions on Stack Overflow, and observed that Stack Overflow can be useful for code review and learning the concepts of programming.
 Wang \etal{}~\cite{8485395} studied the edits of answers and observed that users leverage the gamification system on Stack Overflow to gain more reputation points.
 Prior studies also aimed to understand the quality of the crowdsourced knowledge on Stack Overflow.
 For example, Srba \etal{}~\cite{7412622} observed that an increasing amount of content with relatively lower quality is affecting the Stack Overflow community.
 Lower quality content on Stack Overflow may also affect how questions are answered.
 Asaduzszaman \etal{}~\cite{Asaduzzaman2013} showed that the quality of questions plays an important role in whether a question receives an answer by studying unanswered questions on Stack Overflow.
 An automated system to identify the quality of posts and filter low-quality content was proposed by Ponzanelli \etal{}~\cite{6976134}.
 To improve the quality of the crowdsourced knowledge on Stack Overflow, prior studies aimed to identify artifacts with different properties~\cite{wang2018understanding,ragkhitwetsagul2019toxic,7365804,tian2013towards,vasilescu2014how,ye2017structure,ZhouBounties}.
 For example, Nasehi \etal{}~\cite{6405249} examined code examples on Stack Overflow and identified characteristics of effective code examples.
 Their study shows that explanations for code examples have the same importance as code examples.
 Yang \etal{}~\cite{Yang:2016:QUC:2901739.2901767} analyzed code snippets of popular languages (C\#, Java, JavaScript, and Python) on Stack Overflow and examined their usability by compiling or running them.
-Zhang \etal{}~\cite{8669958} conducted an empirical study to understand answer obsolescence on Stack Overflow.
+Prior studies also examined various supporting processes on Stack Overflow to better understand its operation and improve its efficiency of the crowdsourced knowledge sharing process.
+Chen \etal{}~\cite{chen2018data} used a convolutional neural network (CNN) based approach to predict the need for post revisions to improve the overall quality of Stack Overflow posts.
+Several studies proposed approaches to automatically predict tags on Stack Overflow~\cite{Xia:2013:TRS:2487085.2487140,6624009,beyer2015synonym}.
+Wang \etal{}~\cite{Wang:2014:EET:2705615.2706107,Wang:2018:EET:3211160.3211174} proposed an automatic recommender for tags based on historical tag assignments to improve the accuracy of the labeling of tags for questions.